Orostachys fimbriata (Turcz.) A.Berger

 How to Grow and Care

 As with most similar genera of the Crassulaceae family, this plant can survive in fairly poor soil so long as it is well-draining.
 This genera is very cold-hardy and can survive temperatures of -30 °F (-34 °C).
 Allow soil to dry to the touch between waterings and avoid getting water on the rosettes.
-Orostachys actively in spring and summer.
+Orostachys actively grow in spring and summer.
 It requires some bright light and does not tolerate high humidity well.